2e0byo/YADC/readme.md

 a once-off payment).
 If the script does find a test it will block

-# Roadmap
+# Roadmap / Good first PRs

--   [ ] Currently we don't use `undetected_chromedriver` as I couldn't get it
+-   [ ] Work in `undetected_browser.py` would make it possible to use
-    playing nicely with remote controlling.
-This should be easy to fix, but I haven't looked into it.
-We may not need it anyhow, but it might be a good idea to take the default options from uc and use them.
-A pr for this would be welcome.
+        `undetected_chromedriver`.
+A PR implementing this would be welcome.
 -   [ ] We have no cli.
 That's probably not an issue, but it would be trivial to add one, e.g. with click.

+# Use in other projects

+YADC has been written to be reusable.
+See [docs/reusing](docs/reusing.md) for pointers.

 # Appeal to DVSA